Composably secure data processing for Gaussian-modulated continuous variable quantum key distribution: Introduction

 \section{Introduction}

-A quantum key distribution (QKD) protocol involves two distant authenticated parties (Alice and Bob), whose aim is to establish a secret key by communicating over a potentially insecure quantum channel~\cite{revQKD}.
-The security of QKD is derived from the laws of quantum mechanics, namely the uncertainty principle or the no-cloning theorem.
+In quantum key distribution (QKD), two authenticated parties (Alice and Bob) aim at establishing a secret key over a potentially insecure quantum channel~\cite{revQKD}.
+The security of QKD is derived from the laws of quantum mechanics, namely the uncertainty principle or the no-cloning theorem~\cite{clone1,clone2}.
 In 1984, Bennett and Brassard introduced the first QKD protocol~\cite{BB84}, in which information is encoded on a property of a discrete-variable (DV) system, such as the polarization of a photon.
-This class of protocols started the area of DV-QKD and their security has been extensively studied, recently at the composable level with automated optimizations~\cite{Darius}.
+This class of protocols started the area of DV-QKD and their security has been extensively studied~\cite{revQKD, Darius}.

-Later on, at the beginning of the 2000s, another more modern family of protocols emerged, in which information is encoded in the position and momentum quadratures of a bosonic mode~\cite{GG02,noswitch}.
+Later on, at the beginning of the 2000s, a more modern family of protocols emerged, in which information is encoded in the position and momentum quadratures of a bosonic mode~\cite{GG02,noswitch}.
 These continuous-variable (CV) QKD protocols are particularly practical and cost-effective, being already compatible with the current telecommunication technology~\cite{revQKD,Gaussian_rev}.
-CV-QKD protocols are very suitable to reach high rates of communication (e.g., comparable with the ultimate channel limits~\cite{PLOB}) over distances that are compatible with metropolitan areas~\cite{CVMDI}.
-Recently, CV-QKD protocols have also been shown to reach very long distances comparable to those of DV protocols~\cite{LeoEXP,LeoCodes}.
+CV-QKD protocols are very suitable to reach high rates of communication (e.g. comparable with the ultimate channel limits~\cite{PLOB}) over distances that are compatible with metropolitan areas~\cite{CVMDI}.
+Recently, CV-QKD protocols have also been shown to reach very long distances, comparable to those of DV protocols~\cite{LeoEXP,LeoCodes}.

 In a basic CV-QKD protocol, Alice encodes a classical variable in the coherent states of a bosonic mode via Gaussian modulation.
 These states are then transmitted to Bob via the noisy communication channel.
-At the output, Bob measures the received states via homodyne~\cite{GG02,LeoEXP} (or heterodyne~\cite{noswitch}) detection in order to decode Alice's encoded information.
+At the output, Bob measures the received states via homodyne~\cite{GG02,LeoEXP} (or heterodyne~\cite{noswitch}) detection in order to retrieve Alice's encoded information.
 In the worst-case scenario, all the loss and noise present in the channel is ascribed to a malicious party (Eve) who tries to intercept the states and obtain information about the key.
-By carefully estimating Eve's perturbation, Alice and Bob can apply procedures of error correction (EC) to remove noise from their data, and then privacy amplification (PA), which makes their error-corrected data completely secret, i.e., decoupled from Eve.
+By carefully estimating Eve's perturbation, Alice and Bob can apply procedures of error correction (EC) to remove noise from their data, and then privacy amplification (PA), which makes their error-corrected data completely secret.